Top of main content

 After an incident happens

-Your water supply may at times turn off due to an unexpected issue such as a burst water main.
-When you turn your tap back on for the first time, things might seem different.
+Your water supply may at times turn off due to an unexpected incident such as a burst water main.
+When you turn your taps back on for the first time, things might seem different.
 We go through some common issues that can occur when your water returns and how you can make a claim.

 Water is coming out slowly